Attack at the US Capitol in Washington: man attacks police officers – officer dies

 - This News ticker is continuously updated.

-Update from April 2nd, January 21st: At the press conference, the police have not yet been able to say anything specific about the suspect’s motivation.
+Update from April 2nd, January 21st: At the press conference, the police could not say anything about the suspect’s motivation.
 “It doesn’t seem to be related to terrorism.
 But of course we will investigate further to see if there is any kind of connection in that direction, ”explains a spokesman.
 The suspect who was shot after the crime was not previously known to the police.

 After the attack on the US Capitol: Police officer dies shortly after being transported to the hospital